 Oil and gas revenues are recognized when production is sold to a purchaser at a fixed or determinable price, when delivery has occurred and title has transferred, and if collectability of the revenue is probable.
 The Partnership uses the sales method of accounting for natural gas revenues.
 Under this method, revenues are recognized based on actual volumes of gas sold to purchasers.
 The volumes of gas sold may differ from the volumes to which the Partnership is entitled based on its interests in the properties.
 These differences create imbalances that are recognized as a liability only when the estimated remaining reserves will not be sufficient to enable the underproduced owner to recoup its entitled share through production.
+At December 31, 2016, the Partnership did not have any liability recorded for gas imbalances in excess of remaining reserves.
 At December 31, 2015, the Partnership carried a liability of \$84,249 for gas imbalances in excess of remaining reserves.
 No receivables are recorded for those wells where the Partnership has taken less than its share of production.
 Gas imbalances are reflected as adjustments to proved gas revenues and future cash flows in the unaudited supplemental oil and gas disclosures.